Poroto Recreation Forest

 - Climate, flora and fauna

 - The tree species planted in the Recreation Forest include Todo fir; karamatsu, Japanese larch (Larix kaempferi); and ezomatsu, Yezo spruce (Picea jezoensis).
 Growing naturally among them are mizunara, Japanese oak mizu-nara (Quercus crispula Blume); harunire, Japanese elm (Ulmus davidiana var. japonica); yachidamo, Manchurian ash (Fraxinus mandshurica var. japonica); sen (harigiri) (Kalopanax pictus); and kuri, chestnut (Castanea crenata).
 Large trees in excess of 100 cm in diameter can be seen here and there in the forest.
-Poroto Recreation Forest is also home to mizubasho, Asian skunk cabbage (Lysichiton camtschatcensis), along with other herbaceous wetland plants.
+Poroto Recreation Forest is also home to mizubasho, White skunk cabbage (Lysichiton camtschatcensis), along with other herbaceous wetland plants.
 Among the animals living in the forest are ezoshika, Yezo sika deer (Cervus nippon yesoensis); kitakitsune, Ezo red fox (Vulpes vulpes schrencki); ezomomonga, Russian flying squirrel (Pteromys volans orii); and ezorisu, Hokkaido squirrel (Sciurus vulgaris orientis).
 In addition, it provides a habitat for around 80 bird species, including akagera, great spotted woodpecker (Dendrocopos major); oruri, blue-and-white flycatcher (Cyanoptila cyanomelana); and kurotsugumi, Japanese thrush (Turdus cardis).

 - Attractions